COPD: Lung Surgery Options

 One or both unhealthy lungs are removed and replaced with lungs from a donor.
 Having donor organs available is a big challenge.
 After a lung transplant a person must take medicine to prevent the body from rejecting the new lungs.
 Lung transplants are not recommended for most people with COPD.

-Talk with your healthcare provider about whether or not surgery might be a choice for you.
+Talk with your healthcare provider to see if surgery is a choice for you.